Appdynamics/AppDynamics.DEXTER/README.md

 All Nodes JVM GC metrics are stored in high granularity forever:
 ![Entity Metrics](../master/docs/introduction/EntityMetricGraphsTiersGraphsJVMGC.png?raw=true)

-To take this a step further, PowerBI visual analytics tool offers advanced, interactive displays of the same data in [Entity Metrics in PowerBI](../../wiki/Entity-Metrics-Report-in-PowerBI) and [Entity Flowmaps in PowerBI](../../wiki/Entity-Flowmaps-Report-in-PowerBI)report.
+To take this a step further, PowerBI visual analytics tool offers advanced, interactive displays of the same data in [Entity Metrics in PowerBI](../../wiki/Entity-Metrics-Report-in-PowerBI) and [Entity Flowmaps in PowerBI](../../wiki/Entity-Flowmaps-Report-in-PowerBI) reports.

 ![Entity Metrics in PowerBI](../master/docs/introduction/EntityMetricsPowerBITiersARTvsCPM.png?raw=true)